llsoftsec/llsoftsecbook/book.md

 - A component that is specialized to predict the next instruction after a function return instruction.
 Academic literature often calls this a Return Stack Buffer (RSB) \index{Return Stack Buffer}.

+[^branch-prediction-performance]: Not predicting branch outcomes well would lead to huge performance slowdowns.
+Over time, new CPU designs tend to support having more instructions in flight. [@Eyerman2009, section 4.2.3] suggests that branch prediction accuracy has to grow more than linear when the number of pipelines, or the depth of the pipeline grows.
+Therefore, there is a constant push to increase the accuracy of branch predictors.

 ### Side-channels through branch predictors